 Fangzheng Lyu, PhD

-Fangzheng Lyu is an Assistant Professor in the Department of Geography at Virginia Tech.
-He received a Ph.D. in Geography, an M.S. in Geography from the University of Illinois Urbana-Champaign, and a B.E. in Computer Engineering from the University of Hong Kong.
-Before joining VT Geography, he worked with Prof. Shaowen Wang at the CyberGIS Center for Advanced Digital & Spatial Studies and Institute for Geospatial Understanding through an Integrative Discovery Environment (I-GUIDE).
+I am an Assistant Professor in the Department of Geography at Virginia Tech.
+I received a Ph.D. in Geography, an M.S. in Geography from the University of Illinois Urbana-Champaign, and a B.E. in Computer Engineering from the University of Hong Kong.
+I currently serve as Vice Chair for the Cyberinfrastructure Specialty Group at the American Association of Geographers.